ilyafeldman/pywolt/README.md

 # PyWolt

 PyWolt is a Python library that provides an open API for interacting with the popular food delivery application Wolt.
-It utilizes the native, internal Wolt web API and wraps it in a Pythonic interface, allowing developers to easily integrate Wolt's functionality into their Python projects.
+It utilizes the native, internal Wolt web API and wraps it in a Pythonic interface.

 ## Features